arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 8.24.16
+Python objects and being hashable:
+> All of Python’s immutable built-in objects are hashable, while no mutable containers (such as lists or dictionaries) are.
+Objects which are instances of user-defined classes are hashable by default; they all compare unequal (except with themselves), and their hash value is derived from their id().

 ### 8.19.16
     reflect("java.util.UUID", "randomUUID")